Ceremonial Grade Oolong Tea

 Our Lan Gui Ren is an exquisite, ceremonial grade loose leaf tea, sourced directly from the growers in the Yunnan Province.

 Here, first flush oolong tea leaves are hand-picked twice a year in the historic tea producing Yunnan Province.
-The leaves are lightly oxidized (containing slightly more caffeine than green tea but less caffeine than black tea), and then are hand rolled with American Ginseng (Panax quinquefolius) and Licorice Root.
+The leaves are lightly oxidized (containing slightly more caffeine than green tea but less caffeine than black tea), and are hand rolled with American Ginseng (Panax quinquefolius) and Licorice Root.

 - Oolong tea: Provides clean, steady, and focused energy.
 Oolong tea is cooling in nature, resolves dampness, and builds Yin;